CLI Usage¶

 Debugging¶

-Use --verbose to see auto-detected values or --debug to see HTTP requests/responses:
+Use --verbose to see auto-detected values or --debug to see full HTTP traffic:

 # See what's being auto-detected